 California lawmakers in 2018 passed a package of bills to help increase the knowledge of the risks of microplastics and microfibers on the marine environment and in drinking water.

-The first law requires the State Water Resources Control Board to adopt a definition of microplastics in drinking water and a standard testing method by July 2020.
+The first part of the legislative package was satisfied in June 2020 with the State Water Resources Control Board’s adoption of an official definition of microplastics in drinking water.
 That law was followed by plans for a microplastics strategy that requires state agencies to investigate the problem and submit the strategy to the state Legislature by the end of 2021.
 A progress report along with recommendations for policy changes or additional research is required by the end of 2025.